Nsfr750/MSR605/Docs/OMRON.md

 1.5 Transmission Control Procedure
 1.5.1 Transmission beginning
-Automatic recognition of Transmission speed (baud rate ) between the C/R and the HOST is done by one of the “ Initial Reset “ command from the HOST.
-Therefor , first of all, the HOST should send one of the “ Initial Reset “ command after power turns on.
-If the HOST has sent the data except “Initial Reset” command( ex.
-DLE-EOT ), it should send “Initial Reset” command after 15 ms.
+Automatic recognition of Transmission speed (baud rate ) between the C/R and the HOST is done by one of the â€œ Initial Reset â€œ command from the HOST.
+Therefor , first of all, the HOST should send one of the â€œ Initial Reset â€œ command after power turns on.
+If the HOST has sent the data except â€œInitial Resetâ€ command( ex.
+DLE-EOT ), it should send â€œInitial Resetâ€ command after 15 ms.
 ```
 ```
 1.5.2 Normal Operation Sequence